p-conrad/iot-energy-meter/Readme.md

 This project has mainly been developed for research and has a few limitations:
 * Modules other than power measurement modules are not supported.
 While the program will correctly determine the process data size and allocate the process images accordingly, no actual data besides zeroes will get sent to these modules and no actual data is retrieved from them.
-Absence of erroneous behaviour for these modules cannot be guaranteed.
+The absence of erroneous behaviour for these modules cannot be guaranteed.
 * Also, the 750-493 power measurement module is not supported.
 This module has a hugely different (more complex) way of querying data.
 The program will correctly detect this and simply ignore these modules.